 - Module 3 - Network Management and Monitoring Performance - AT&T BusinessDirect

 The training will be provided via media related to the AT&T BusinessDirect® platform on which users are being trained.
+A minimum enrollment of 4 is necessary for this training.
 Sample data sets representing various scenarios encountered in routine situations and extraordinary circumstances will be used for learning how to navigate and manipulate the specific systems.

 Upon completion of Module 1, Networx Overview, students shall be able to:

 - Submit and track transition orders

 - Complaint and commendations